 By the late 1960s, both the RAND Corporation and ARPA’s researchers came to the same conclusion independently of each other: the best way forward was to develop a wide area network that had the range and connectivity to prevent subterfuge.
 Their recommendations were incorporated into a computer network system called ARPANET.

-In the initial phase ARPANET linked computers installed at both UCLA and Stanford.
+In the initial phase, ARPANET linked computers installed at both UCLA and Stanford.
 Students at UCLA logged in to Stanford’s network and accessed its database.
-After successful testing, the system gradually expanded to host a total of 23 computers across California.
+After successful testing, the system gradually expanded to host a total of 23 computers across California, and the number was almost 50 by 1974.

 In 1973, work started on a much more ambitious program: to develop internetworking or connecting multiple networks.
 This was different to the system architecture of ARPANET which was a closed network and didn’t allow computers from different networks to communicate with it.

 TCP/IP involved no overall global watchdog or manager.
 Networks were connected together via routers and gateways.
 And it was from the initial code of the TCP/IP protocol that the internet would later emerge.
-The key underlying idea of the internet was that of open architecture networking.
-That’s what set it apart from earlier versions like ARPANET – who were critical in validating things like packet switching but weren’t designed to be as inclusive as the internet we see today.
+The key underlying idea of the internet was that of open-architecture networking.
+That’s what set it apart from earlier versions like ARPANET which were critical in validating things like packet switching, but weren’t designed to be as inclusive as the internet we see today.

 Here are some of the salient features of the TCP/IP protocol that we see embedded on the internet: